We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Below are answers to the most common questions about teen counseling.

 Some insurance providers cover online counseling costs just as they would with in-person appointments.

-However, online therapists that do not accept insurance plans may offer a lower price, as online visits do not include office space costs.
+However, online therapists that do not accept insurance plans may offer less expensive sessions, as online visits do not include office space costs.